duplocloud/terraform-provider-duplocloud/docs/resources/tenant.md

 ### Optional

-- `existing_k8s_namespace` (String) Existing kubernetes namespace to use by the tenant. *NOTE: This is an advanced feature, please contact your DuploCloud administrator for help if you want to use this field.*
 - `allow_deletion` (Boolean) Whether or not to even try and delete the tenant. *NOTE: This only works if you have disabled deletion protection for the tenant.* Defaults to `false`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `wait_until_created` (Boolean) Whether or not to wait until Duplo has created the tenant.
 Defaults to `true`.